MihaiBogdanEugen/learn-aws-lambda/hello-aws-lambda-python3.8/README.md

 ## Walkthrough

 ### Setup
-The setup is based on using pip with a requirements file containing the dependencies:
+The setup is based on using pip with a `requirements.txt` file containing the dependencies:
 ```properties
 aws-xray-sdk==2.4.3
 requests==2.22.0